Jaycode88/veg-centric-msp3/README.md

-add needed imports from flask in app.py add a templates directory used by python to render pages. using command mkdir templates add recipes.html and base.html using touch command  touch templates/base.html add static directory for css images js
+add needed imports from flask in app.py add a templates directory used by python to render pages. using command mkdir templates add recipes.html and base.html using touch command  touch templates/base.html add static directory for css images js etc added database connection test code to display some basic data from the MongoDB built basic base template